mnlipp/osgi-getting-started/TrackingAService.md

 }
 ```

 Run this using a configuration that also includes the Felix console.
-When the application has started, list the bundles and start and stop the log service and our Hello World component in varying order.
+When the application has started, list the bundles and start and stop the log service and our `HelloWorld` component in varying order.
 Look at the output and understand the start/stop messages from our component's activator.
 Here's an example:

 ```
 Hello World started.